 Minimizes Pressure Ulcers

-This is the percent of residents who suffered from a pressure ulcer.
-Pressure ulcers are damage to the skin caused by staying in the same position for too long.
+This is the percentage of patients who suffered from a pressure ulcer.
+Pressure ulcers are considered to be an indicator of the quality of nursing care .
+Pressure ulcers, also referred to as bed sores, are often caused by residents staying in one position for too long.

 Minimizes Serious Falls

-This is the percentage of residents who suffered from a major fall.
-Falls resulting in severe injury are routinely caused by lower quality nursing care.
-Better nursing care limits the number of major falls sustained by residents in a nursing home.
+This indicates the percentage of patients that sustained a major fall.
+Falls resulting in major injury are often caused by lower quality nursing care.
+Closer supervision can reduce the number of major falls sustained by residents in a nursing home.

 Minimizes Urinary Tract Infections

 In Heart of Georgia Nursing Home, 3.2% of Patients had UTIs

 This is the percent of patients that suffered from a urinary tract infection.
 Urinary tract infections are often caused by nursing homes with worse hygiene protocols.
 Better nursing care limits the percentage of residents in a nursing home who suffer from UTI's.
 We want to point out that this datapoint is affected by by the fact that nursing homes have incongruent reporting standards for infections.